adamsalter/sitemap_generator/README.md

 </urlset>
 ```

 The sitemaps conform to the [Sitemap 0.9 protocol][sitemap_protocol].
-Notice the values for `priority` and `changefreq` on the root and sitemap index links, the ones that were added for us?
-The values tell us that these links are the highest priority and should be checked regularly because they are constantly changing.
+Notice the value for `priority` and `changefreq` on the root link, the one that was added for us?
+The values tell us that this link is the highest priority and should be checked regularly because it are constantly changing.
 You can specify your own values for these options in your call to `add`.

 ### Adding Links